-A recent edition of the Abu Dhabi English-edition daily, The National, approached the impostor syndrome from a unique angle.
+An article in the Abu Dhabi English-edition daily, The National, approached the impostor syndrome from a unique angle.

 Most articles focus on the anxiety of waiting for the other shoe to drop.

-Namely, impostor syndrome can be an indicator that you care about your work.
+Instead this Middle East reporter says impostor syndrome can be an indicator that you care about your work.

 After all, we don’t want to go off half-cocked, especially if our actions affect other people.
 And we certainly don’t want to promise something unless we’re absolutely certain we can deliver.

-For example, “impostors” who equate competence with perfection believe every aspect of their work must be exemplary – not just some or even most of the time, but 100 percent of the time.
+That’s because “impostors” who equate competence with perfection believe every aspect of their work must be exemplary – not just some or even most of the time, but 100 percent of the time.
 Anything less results in harsh inner criticism coupled with deep shame at this perceived “failure.”

 Precisely because there is such shame in failing, some avoid attempting anything new or difficult altogether.
 After all, getting things “right” takes a lot of effort, energy, and aggravation.